Category Archives: Learning Spanish

 If a guy is mamado (an adjective this time), it means he is muscular — implying he breastfed a lot and got big.

 Remember fresa above?
-Another word for picky, stuck-up people is mamón, or mamona for women.
+Another Mexican slang word for picky, stuck-up people is mamón, or mamona for women.

 Finally, as mentioned above, the extremely common no manches (Come on!
 No way!) is actually a euphemism for no mames, literally don’t suck me off.
-Remember to conjugate your verbs — if you’re talking to a group of guys (don’t use it with women), say no mamen.
+Remember to conjugate your verbs, even when using Mexican slang — if you’re talking to a group of guys (don’t use it with women), say no mamen.

 When I travel in Central America, in places like Guatemala or Honduras, and I tell people that I live in Mexico, they often say ¡Ah, cabrón!
 That’s how Mexican this word is, that other Latinos think of it right away when they think about Mexicans.

-It comes from cabra, goat, but if used as an insult it translates best to bastard, though not in the sense of someone with unmarried parents.
+When used as an insult, cabron translates best to bastard, though not in the sense of someone with unmarried parents.
 But it can also be said to a friend — a male friend, of course.
 Like bastard, cabrón isn’t the right thing to say to your boss or girlfriend’s father.

 Cabrón can be used in other ways, especially for something difficult — Está carbon.
 If you say that about a person, it means he’s tough.

 If you’re angry, you’re encabronado/a.
 It can be used like a verb: Me encabrona (or me encabrita) este wey — this guy pisses me off.